 Once a home has been deemed a potential risk for flooding, it must be repaired or rebuilt to meet current standards.
 It may be necessary to add a basement, remove part of the home, or relocate appliances, but more often than not, all damage from the flood will be addressed.
 As long as the home is livable, homeowners should focus on building a new house rather than repairing an old one.
 If the damaged home has structural issues related to the flood, structural replacement may be necessary.
 After the flood insurance has paid for rebuilding expenses, a land survey can be taken to determine the price of the property.
 Flooding can cause a power outage but you should still unplug all electrical appliances if your home is in danger of flooding after a flood or a natural disaster it is important to contact your utility service provider such as your water and PECO utility’s.

-After the damage from flooding is assessed, a property owner may choose to repair the damage and retain all of the coverage provided by the policy.
+After the damage from flooding is assessed, a property owner may choose to repair the damage, including any conservatory doors repairs, and retain all of the coverage provided by the policy.
 Or, if a flood insurance renewal is necessary, a homeowner may wish to file a claim for all of the flood-damaged items and then add flood insurance at a discounted rate.
 When considering the purchase of additional coverage, it is important to consider the long term, as opposed to the short term.
 Water damage can be repaired easily, but there is often a great deal of expensive restoration required after the fact.
 In addition, often, items such as furniture can be totally ruined.
 Therefore, it is a good idea to purchase the coverage required to rebuild the property, including new flooring, carpet, and kitchen cabinets, as well as insurance to cover contents and belongings.

 There are many benefits to having both home insurance and flood insurance at the same time.
 A basic policy will cover damage resulting from water seeping into the property and into personal property.
 Some policies will also cover water damage caused by plumbing issues or other sources of water damage.
 A comprehensive policy will include any physical damages resulting from water damage and will also provide coverage for demolition and property reconstruction.